provider image

 Search is powered by a third party.
 By clicking a topic in the advertisement above, you agree that you will visit a landing page with search results generated by a third party, and that your personal identifiers and engagement on this page and the landing page may be shared with such third party.
 GoodRx may receive compensation in relation to your search.

-A DRE is where a provider inserts a gloved finger into your rectum, to feel for lumps and bumps on your prostate.
-This can help them decide whether or not you might have prostate cancer.
+A digital rectal exam (DRE) is part of the physical exam.
+During a DRE, a healthcare professional inserts a gloved finger into your rectum, to feel for lumps and bumps on your prostate.

 What are the pros and cons of prostate cancer screening?